 - Every rule imposed at home must be reasoned.
 It is necessary to explain why it is imposed.
 Otherwise, the child, not understanding it, will react to it.

-- When the child makes a mistake or an infraction of these norms, our task will never be to punish to humiliate, to call attention to how clumsy or rebellious he is.
-This type of indication is "not useful."
+- When the child makes a mistake or violates these rules, Our task will never be to punish in order to humiliate.To draw his attention to how clumsy or rebellious he is.
+This type of instruction "is not helpful."

 - When we sanction, we must explain what has been done wrong and provide guidance on how you can do it better.